adsabs/WIESP/2025/shared_task.md

 The `"science"`, `instrumentation`, `"mention"`, `"not_telescope"` labels describe how the paper use the data from the telescope.
 Broadly, `"science"` papers use data from the designated telescope to obtain new results; `instrumentation` papers describe the technical aspects of the telescope;  `"mention"` papers do reference the designated telescope but do not produce new scientific results; and `"not_telescope"` are papers that include a reference that might otherwise be confused with the designated telescope, i.e. false positives.
 For a more detailed description of each label, see [here](shared_task_labels).

+This dataset was created with the collaboration of:
+- Jenny Novacescu, Chief Librarian at the STSCi who helped with the data from the HST and JWST
+- Erin Scott, Astrophysicist from the CfA who provided the CHANDRA data
+- Anjali Pandiri, of Florida State University who helped curate the data

 ### Challenge
 Because new telescopes are deployed each year, we are especially interested in methods that can generalize and be applied to papers about telescopes not present in the training data.